fako/writing/main/plot-trilogy.md

 Therefor he receives much more knowledge than usual, even about places beyond the valley our heroes live in.
 Sorsen is entirely overwelmed by this knowledge.
 He still manages to transfer his knowledge to Tirion, but he dies soon after.
-Tirion is devastated by his loss and the heroes abandon their quest to kill the Savage King, who may have saved their lives.
+Tirion is devastated by his loss and the heroes abandon their quest to kill the Zombie King, who may have saved their lives.

 Interlude I